EVORA-project/evora-ontology/models/docs/ProductOrService.md

 - note
 - contactPoint
 slot_usage:
+  name:
+    name: name
+    description: The label that allows humans to identify the current item
+    title: name
+    comments:
+    - 'The title of the item should be as short and descriptive as possible.
+E.g. for virus products it should basically be based on the following Pattern:

+      "Virus name", "virus host type", "collection year", "country of collection" ex "suspected epidemiological origin", "genotype", "strain", "variant name or specific feature"'
+    exact_mappings:
+    - dct:title
+    close_mappings:
+    - rdfs:label
+    domain_of:
+    - ProductOrService
+    - DataService
+    - Catalogue
+    - Term
+    - PersonOrOrganization
+    - File
+    - ContactPoint
+    - License
+    - Certification
+    range: string
+    required: true
+    multivalued: false
+  description:
+    name: description
+    description: A short explanation of the characteristics, features, or nature of the current item
+    title: description
+    comments:
+    - 'Describe this item in few lines.
+This description will serve as a summary to present the item.

+      '
+    exact_mappings:
+    - dct:description
+    domain_of:
+    - ProductOrService
+    - DataService
+    - Catalogue
+    - Term
+    - PersonOrOrganization
+    - File
+    - ContactPoint
+    - License
+    - Certification
+    range: string
+    required: false
+    recommended: true
+    multivalued: false
   accessPointURL:
     name: accessPointURL
     description: The URL that permits to access to the product/service detailed description